pchaganti/ax-roo-flow/README.md

    1.  **Get Updated Prompt:** Ensure your desired MCP servers are connected in Roo Code.
 Go back to Roo Code settings and copy the *latest* full system prompt text (which includes the updated MCP details) from a standard mode, just like in the initial setup.
    2.  **Save Updated `system_prompt.md`:** Save this new text into `system_prompt.md` in your project root, overwriting the previous version.
    3.  **Re-run Installer:** Execute the `install_rooflow.sh` or `install_rooflow.cmd` script again from your project root.
-       *   This script will copy the latest base configuration (`.roo/` files, `.roomodes`) from the repository *and* run the `generate_mcp_yaml` executable again.
+       *   This script will copy the latest base configuration (`.roo/` files, `.roomodes`, `generate_mcp_yaml.py`) from the repository *and* run the `generate_mcp_yaml.py` Python script again.
-       *   The executable will read your updated `system_prompt.md` and inject the new MCP server details into the freshly copied `.roo/system-prompt-flow-*` files (along with performing basic variable substitutions).
+       *   The Python script will read your updated `system_prompt.md` and inject the new MCP server details into the freshly copied `.roo/system-prompt-flow-*` files (along with performing basic variable substitutions).

    **⚠️ Important Warning about Updates:** Re-running the installer script is the simplest way to update MCP info, but be aware that it **overwrites** the `.roo/` directory and the `.roomodes` file with fresh copies from the repository.
 Any manual customizations you might have made directly to the `system-prompt-flow-*` files *after* the initial installation will be **lost**.
-The executable (`generate_mcp_yaml[.exe]`) remains in the root if you wish to build a more granular update process manually.
+The Python script (`generate_mcp_yaml.py`) remains in the root if you wish to build a more granular update process manually.

    ### 3. Using RooFlow